 Visiting Auschwitz is something every Christian should do, almost like a pilgrimage to the Holy Land.
-Then, together we must stand against anti-Semitism and holocaust denial.
+Then, together we must stand against anti-Semitism and holocaust denial, Al Gibson writes.

 I visited Poland in 2017 to attend a family wedding which was a joyous occasion.
 Visiting the Polish State Museum at Auschwitz-Birkenau was probably not something to do on a wedding trip, however I knew I couldn’t pass up the opportunity.
 Visiting Auschwitz was a truly moving experience and I will never forget the 6 million people exterminated in the Holocaust.

-If you ever go to Auschwitz-Birkenau you can easily feel overwhelmed by the vastness of the former horror camp and it’s documentation of genocide on an industrial scale.
-However there are exhibits that bring hope like the Book of Names which is the biggest book I have ever seen.
-It contains 4.2 million names in 16,084 pages.
+If you ever go to Auschwitz-Birkenau you can easily feel overwhelmed by the vastness of the former horror camp and its documentation of genocide on an industrial scale.
+However, there are exhibits that bring hope like the Book of Names which is the biggest book I have ever seen.
+It contains 4.2 million names on 16,084 pages.
 Sadly an estimated 1.8 million people remain unidentified.

 After visiting Auschwitz I felt I had to do my part to speak against anti-Semitism and make a stand for the Jewish people.
 I am sure this would be your reaction to.
 Together we can refute holocaust denial, stand against anti-Semitism and play our part to see such genocide never happens again.